-I’m Michelle Roshanzamir, a consultant and producer helping creatives and leaders bring their ideas to life and develop their businesses.
+I’m Michelle Roshanzamir, a consultant, grant writer, and producer helping creatives, founders, artistic directors, and leaders bring their ideas to life and develop their businesses.

-I work with a range of creatives and leaders to bridge the gap between the creative and business, coordination, and management side of the equation.
+I work with a range of creatives and leaders to bridge the gap between the creative and idea side and the business, coordination, and management side of the equation.

 You’re passionate and driven about the work you do, but can be overwhelmed and all over the place when it comes to getting organized and turning your ideas into an actionable, results driven plan.

 Having real world strategies to develop your business and bring your idea to life is totally achievable.

 You can keep doing more of what you love and move forward with confidence on your ideas - and your business - in a way that makes sense financially and aligns with your values and goals.

 My clients include creatives, leaders, and entrepreneurs typically working in the arts, entertainment, and culture sector.

 This has included those working in the creator economy; writers, artists, and filmmakers; to leaders, founders, artistic directors, and managers at nonprofit and for-profit organizations.